 And even though this lecture is about science writing, you can learn alot from reading "how to" books by fiction writers.
-One of my favorites is Stephen King's "On Writing".
+A couple of my favorites are Stephen King's "On Writing" and Sol Stein's "Stein on Writing".
+Both also provide relevant advice for non-fiction writers.